Dyalog/ride/docs/protocol.md

 ```
 Sent to shut down the connection cleanly.

-#Sent from a RIDE or Interpreter to a Process Manager
+##Sent from RIDE or an interpreter to a process manager
 <a name=GetAvailableConnections></a>
 ```json
 ["GetAvailableConnections",{"connections":[c0,c1,...]}]